Ross Kemp is an award-winning actor, author and BAFTA award-winning documentary maker.

 He also starred as the lead in ITV’s Christmas edition of A Christmas Carol.

-After making 27 programmes around the world, Ross moved on from Gangs to a new series: Ross Kemp in Afghanistan, where he spent time from 2007 to 2012 with army regiments: 1 Royal Anglian, 5 Scots, 1 Royal Irish, and twice with 45 Commando.
+After making 27 ‘Gang’ programmes around the world, Ross presented Ross Kemp in Afghanistan where between 2007 and 2012 he spent time with army regiments: 1 Royal Anglian, 5 Scots, 1 Royal Irish, and twice with 45 Commando.

-Ross and his team have received international recognition for their award-winning documentaries, which include:
+Ross and his team have received worldwide recognition for their award-winning documentaries, which have included:

 - Ross Kemp’s Britain